Stephen E. Ambrose Legacy Society

 Charles Faught

-Col. Thomas G. Fierke
+Col. & Mrs. Thomas G. Fierke

 Jay H. Frankel